Abala Bose

-Abala, Lady Bose (8 August 1865 – 25 April 1951) was an Indian social worker and feminist.
+Abala Bose (8 August 1864 – 26 April 1951) was an Indian social worker and feminist.
 She was known for her efforts in women's education and her contribution towards helping widows.

 Career

+Bose was a student of the Brahma Balika Vidyalay in Kolkata (then Calcutta) and subsequently enrolled at Bethune School, from where she passed the Entrance Examination in 1881.

 In the 1880s, Abala was denied admission to Calcutta Medical College as female students were not yet accepted in the college.
-She went to Madras (now Chennai) in 1882 on Bengal government scholarship to study medicine but had to give up because of ill health.
+She went to Madras (now Chennai) in 1882 on a Bengal government scholarship to study medicine but had to give up because of ill health.
+However, the Madras Medical College awarded her with a Certificate of Honour.

 In 1887, she married scientist Jagadish Chandra Bose.
-She accompanied her husband in several travels abroad in later years.
+She accompanied her husband on several travels abroad in later years.

 Apart from working as an educator, Bose was an early feminist.
-Writing in English magazine Modern Review, she argued that women should get a better education, "not because we may make better matches for our girls ... not even that the services of the daughter-in-law may be more valuable in the home of her adoption, but because a woman like a man is first of all a mind, and only in the second place physical and a body."
+Writing in the English magazine Modern Review, she argued that women should get a better education, "not because we may make better matches for our girls ... not even that the services of the daughter-in-law may be more valuable in the home of her adoption, but because a woman like a man is first of all a mind, and only in the second place physical and a body."

-Kamini Roy, who studied with her in Bethune School, picked up feminism from her.
 Upon her husband's knighthood in 1916, she became Lady Bose.

-Lady Bose served as Secretary of Brahmo Balika Shikshalaya from 1910 to 1936.
-She died on 25 April 1951, aged 87.
+Lady Bose served as secretary of Brahmo Balika Shikshalaya from 1910 to 1936.
+She died on 26 April 1951, aged 86.